 - Remove from the oven and put the muffins onto a cooling rack.

-You can make this recipe nut-free by omitting the almond flour and adding 1/4 cup additional gluten free flour blend.
+- To make this recipe nut-free, omit the 1/2 cup of almond flour and substitute an additional 1/4 cup gluten free flour blend.